archivy/archivy/README.md

 ## Scripting

 You might be interested in extending archivy by for example building scripts that allow you to regularly fetch data or other functionalities.
-In that case you can use the [api system](https://github.com/Uzay-G/archivy/blob/master/API.md) and soon a [powerful plugin system](https://github.com/Uzay-G/archivy/issues/86).
+In that case you can use the [extensible plugin interface](https://github.com/Uzay-G/archivy/blob/master/plugins.md), or the [api](https://github.com/Uzay-G/archivy/blob/master/API.md).

 ## Community and Development